Adal Sultanate: Demographics

 Ulrich Braukämper mentions that Adal was distinguished by its ethnic variety which included Somalis, Afars, Argobba, and Hararis.
 Ethiopian historian Taddesse Tamrat states that Adal's central authority in the fourteenth century consisted of the Argobba, Harari and Silt'e people.
 Professor Donald N. Levine, an important figure in Ethiopian Studies, described the Adal Sultanate as consisting of many ethnic groups, but primarily Somalis and Afars.
 Somali scholar Abdurahman Abdullahi Baadiyow notes that Somalis joined the Adal Sultanate in the 13th century and were instrumental in the ensuing conflicts with Abyssinia.
 The Somali tribes, already influential in Adal's politics, rose to greater prominence with the emergence of Garad Abun.
 According to Patrick Gikes and Mohammed Hassen, Adal in the sixteenth century was primarily inhabited by the sedentary Harla people and the pastoral Somali people.
 According to Gorman, the population of the Adal Sultanate was composed largely of northern Somalis.
 The Cambridge History of Africa states that the Somalis were a major section of the population.
 The sultanate was said to have included pastoral tribes, among them Somalis.
 Marriage alliances between Argobba, Harari and Somali people were also common within the Adal Sultanate.

-According to Professor Lapiso Delebo, the contemporary Harari people are heirs to the ancient Semitic speaking peoples of the Adal region.
+According to Professor Lapiso Gedelebo, the contemporary Harari people are heirs to the ancient Semitic speaking peoples of the Adal region.
 Adal Sultanate is identified as a Harari state by anthropologist Abebe Kifleyesus.
 Historians state the language spoken by the people of Adal as well as its rulers the Imams and Sultans would closely resemble contemporary Harari language.
 Ethiopian historian Bahru Zewde and others state the Walasma led Sultanates of Ifat and Adal primarily included the Ethiopian Semitic speaking Argobba and Harari people, it later expanded to comprise Afar and Somali peoples.
 Between the late 1400s to mid 1500s there was a large scale migration of Hadhrami people into Adal.